-13.2 The school has an allocated Special Educational Needs Officer, based at West Kent Area Office who is the point of Local Authority contact for the school and parents/carers in relation to provision issues.
-The school office can provide the name of the current Officer linked to Grange Park School.
+13.2 The school has an allocated Special Educational Needs Manager and officers who are the point of contact at the Local Authority.
+They can be contacted by the school and parents/carers in relation to provision issues.
+The school can provide the names of those linked with Grange Park School.